 Just like your house or apartment, a backcountry shelter keeps you out of the elements and away from critters.
 The more shelter you bring, the heavier it will be.
 Most campers prefer a tent, tarp, bivy bag, or hammock on the trail.
 It’s a good idea to bring some sort of shelter, even if only for emergencies.

 At their most basic, tents have a mesh body secured to poles, optionally covered by a waterproof fly for camping in the rain.
 The best tents have good waterproof ratings, keep bugs out, and can be staked to the ground to provide a sturdy shelter.
-Most can also stand freely on gravel or tent platforms, which is good for camping in places like National Parks.
+Most also can stand freely on gravel or tent platforms, which is good for camping in places like national parks.

 - Best overall backpacking tarp:

 A bivy (short for bivouac) sack is a narrow, waterproof shell designed to go around a sleeping bag.
 They’re very small and packable, inspiring many hikers to call them “bear burritos.”
 With a groundsheet (tarp) and a sleeping pad, a bivy sack offers the most basic shelter for a night outside.
 That said, they aren’t all that comfortable in bad weather.
 There’s also little room to move, and getting in while it’s raining can be challenging.
 Many people put a tarp over their bivy for a relatively lightweight and flexible sleep system.
 Mountaineers and ultralight hikers like them for their streamlined size and simplicity.